EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 !!!
 Note

+    Open OnDemand will wait 1200 seconds (20 minutes) for your container to start.
+If it does not start within this time the job will be cancelled.

+!!!
+Note

     Your job, and so your container. will run for a maximum of 6 hours.

 ### Troubleshooting: Proxy Error